ietf-wg-cellar/matroska-specification/chapters.md

 ### Example 1: Basic Chaptering

-In this example a movie is split in different chapters.
+In this example, a movie is split in different chapters.
 It could also just be an audio file (album) on which each track corresponds to a chapter.

 *   00000 ms - 05000 ms: Intro